Single-Record Resource

 }

-#B) Full custom resolver (resolveSingleRecord)
+#B) Full custom resolver on the Resource (resolveSingleRecord)

 Use this when you need firstOrCreate, tenant logic, or complex business rules.

-protected function resolveSingleRecord(): ?Model
+public static function resolveSingleRecord(): ?Model

 {